Do Mastiffs shed?May 21, 2021 2021-08-15 18:30

 The good news is that due to the Mastiff’s short coat this won’t mean finding clumps of hair all over your home.

 Rather, expect to find individual hair sticking to your clothing and furniture.
+(This also applies to other Molossers, such as the Carne Corso.)

 How often do Mastiffs shed?